 He is the image of the invisible God, the firstborn of all creation; for in him all things in heaven and on earth were created, things visible and invisible, whether thrones or dominions or rulers or powers—all things have been created through him and for him.
 He himself is before all things, and in him all things hold together. — Colossians 1:15-17

-If anything is going to hold together in the church, it will be because Jesus is holding it together, not because we have everyone in properly-defined corrals for their unseemly power.
+If anything is going to hold together in the church, it will be because Jesus is holding it together, not because we have everyone in properly-defined corrals to protect against their abuse of power.
 One the contrary, we celebrate the power of Jesus unleashed among us.

 So functionally, calling us “pastor dominated” (which I will stop doing, since Google has a lot of power) comes from an egalitarian place, since we are all listening to Jesus and following.
 The leader has a specific role in the body, not a right to dominate us in some antichrist way.
 They exercise leader power for our common good.
 We help them do this.
 We nurture, correct, encourage and love our pastors into their full capacity to move us, shape us, help us, and teach us.
 We set them apart for a special role because we think they are given it by God, not because their innate power deserves it or demands it or because we are so foolish we can’t follow God without them.
 And that goes for all the other leaders we have unleashed — there must be 100 or more!
 They all lead because they are loved, not because they are greedy for power.